About

 passwd

-To create new user, adding it to the wheel group:
+• Create a new user, adding it to the wheel group

 EDITOR=nano visudo